This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-866-689-1523.

 This power gives a person you choose the right to make health care decisions for you if you are unable to express your own wishes.
 This person should be someone you trust.

 At BCSBNM, we take great pride in helping you get the care you need.
-But if you have a complaint about how we handle any services provided to you, you can file an appeal or a grievance.
+If you receive an adverse benefit determination or have a complaint (a “grievance”) about how we handle any services provided to you, you can file an appeal or a grievance.
 The difference between an appeal and a grievance is explained below.

 How to File an Appeal or Grievance

 You may make a complaint or file an appeal over the phone or in writing.